 This will cause your screen to dim momentarily, which also means that it has successfully taken a screenshot of your screen.
 The screenshot will appear in a folder aptly titled “Screenshots” inside your “Pictures” folder.

-Now that you know how to take screenshots in Windows 10, the next thing is to take scrolling screenshot of webpage in Windows 10.
+Now that you know how to take screenshots in Windows 10, the next thing is to take a scrolling screenshot of a webpage in Windows 10.
 You should also take a look at our guide on converting VCE files to PDFs.